ColoradoTim/vlorp/README.md

 # Vlorp
-A trivial REST API created with Kotlin, Spring Boot, Spring Web, JPA, H2 (in-memory db), gradle, JUnit, and Mockito.
+A small REST API created with Kotlin, Spring Boot, Spring Web, JPA, H2 (in-memory db), Gradle, JUnit 5, and Mockito.

 If this was destined to be a production app, next steps would include:
 * more features